 ~~{}~~

 When the man who wasn’t there grew up, he met a girl like him.
 She had big transparent eyes and long hair.
-She drew sad faces and walked like a cat.
+She was drawing sad faces and was walking like a cat.
 The man who wasn’t there was charmed by the girl.

-They had a baby with big transparent eyes.
+They got a baby with big transparent eyes.

 ~~{}~~

-The years kept passing, just like they do since the world began.
+The years kept passing, just like they use to do since the world began.

-The man who wasn’t there had set up a makeshift stall with his words, an itinerant himself just like his master.
+The man who wasn’t there had set up a makeshift stall with his words, an itinerant just like his master.
 But he would rarely sell any of them.
-Most of the time he was gifting them and he was very happy to see the people wearing them on their chest, just above their heart.
+Most of the time he was giving them away and he was very happy to see the people wearing them on their chest, just above their heart.

 The man who wasn’t there loved the nights and the rain.
 He loved the children’s laughter and the balloons with helium that escaped and reached for the sun.

 The man who wasn’t there had some friends, very few, counted invariably on the fingers of one hand.
-When he met his friends, none of them was there.
-And to them it was OK to go on this way.
+When he was meeting his friends, none of them was there.
+And it was OK to be this way.

 ~~{}~~